thi-ng/umbrella/packages/pointfree/README.md

 type StackFn = (stack: Stack, env?: StackEnv) => void;
 ```

-Each program function can arbitrarily modify both the stack and/or environment.`
+Each program function can arbitrarily modify both the stack and/or environment.

+Any non-function value in the program is placed on the stack as is.

 ```typescript
 import * as pf from "@thi.ng/pointfree";